saint11/DeadWeight/source/index.md

 Choose a weapon and a target.
 Read the weapon description for any special rules.
 Test the weapon **attribute** to hit.
 For each [dodge]{.tip #dodge_token} and [shield token]{.tip} the defender spends, they may choose a dice and force the attacker to reroll it.
-On success apply the **wounds** specified in the weapon
-On a great success, add the **critical wounds** too.
+On success apply the **wounds** specified in the weapon notation.
+On a great success, it's a *critical hit*, add the **critical wounds** too.

 Weapons can only attack units within their range, if a weapon description doesn't specify  a range it can only hit targets **Close**.

 Check the [taking damage](#taking-damage) on the enemy section to see how enemies receive and reduce wounds.
+Check the [attack notation](#attack-notation) section for how weapons and attacks work.

 #### Recover (1 action) {.block}
 You may remove one [shield token]{.tip} or [dodge token]{.tip}, if you do so, also recover one **fatigue** point from on a chosen attribute.